 Martin, Kimberly.
 "Adolescent treatment programs reduce drug abuse, produce other improvements."
 National Institute on Drug Abuse Research Findings 17.1 Apr.
 2002.

 McCarthy, Alice R. "Teens and alcohol: preventing that lethal combination."
 Parent Teacher Association.
 2000-2007.

 National Institute on Chemical Dependency.
 "General and specific guides to detection of alcohol and drug use and definition of addiction."
 2007.

 Thomson Corporation.
-Physicians' Desk Reference 2010; Toronto, Canada.
+Physicians' Desk Reference.
+Toronto, Canada: Thomson Corp, 2010.

 Tyler, Kim A. "Examining the changing influence of predictors on adolescent alcohol misuse."
 Journal of Child and Adolescent Substance Abuse.
 Vol. 16, issue 2.
 3/6/07.